I set out to make the kind of wedding film that Caroline and I wanted for ourselves.

 I have the equipment and the experience to shoot film with beautiful results, year-round, inside and outside - occasionally I come across the misconception that it's only possible to shoot film in very bright conditions, but with modern film-stocks this simply isn't the case .

-For more info on the films we make please get in touch.
+For more info on the films I make please get in touch.